Antix-Development/VSCode-Gideros-Debug/README.md

 Edit the filename to match the name of your projects .gproj file, and change the path to your Gideros instalation path.
 Save the *launch.json* file, and close it's editor tab.

 You can now press *F5* and your Gideros project should be launched inside the Gideros Player.

+_Note_ Any output from your project will appear in VSCodes *DEBUG CONSOLE*.
+You will also

 If your project didn't launch